-- National projects - School Artistic curricula - Research programs -Part of afternoon school activities 4 Context of implementation x large city □small city □village 5 Goals of the activity Engaging students in enriching their language skills Development of the imagination by creating stories according to certain criteria Combining literary creativity with motor activity Improving teamwork skills Maintaining the creative and physical activity of children 6 Description Content · We realized daily games in different classes from first to fourth grade Main Steps 1.
+- National projects - School Artistic curricula - Research programs -Part of afternoon school activities 4 Context of - implementation F Casla of the x large city □small city □village Engaging students in enriching their language skills 5 Goals of the activity Development of the imagination by creating stories according to contain criteria - certain criteria Combining literary creativity with motor activity Improving teamwork skills Meinteining the graptive and physical activity of children Maintaining the creative and physical activity of children 6 Description Content We realized daily games in different classes from first to fourth grade Main Steps 1.
 We divide a group of 10 to 16 children into two teams 2.
 We choose one captain from a team and move him twenty meters away or if it is played in a closed room at a sufficient distance where the children can run 3.
 Each child on the team chooses a word to bring to the captain and the words are related to a topic chosen by the host of the game or the children 4.
 At the start each child runs to the captain and whispers the word in his ear.
 The captain must memorize the words and at the end tell a fictional story using all the words 5.
 The team with the most interesting story and all words used wins 6.
 A change of captains and a new story follow 7.
-The game ends after all the children have been captains and everyone has told a story Theories Methodology of teaching acting skills, public speech and creative writing 7 a.
-Target groups: Children 1 st to 5 th grade Implementation choices b.
-Duration: 60 minutes CHOICES c.
+The game ends after all the children have been captains and everyone has told a story

+Theories - Methodology of teaching acting skills, public speech and creative writing 7 Implementation a.
+Target groups: Children 1st to 5th grade b.
+Duration: 60 minutes choices c.
 Number of sessions/activities: afternoon activities at school, twice a week d.
 Teaching methodology: developed by Kiril Georgiev Kirilov e.
-Type of assessment and tools used to identify the benefits Realization entirely in a physical environment 8 Artistic mean A. analysis of famous artistic expressions B. artmaking activity □ Painting A □ B □ ☐ Theatre play A x B x □ Music A □ B □
+Type of assessment and tools used to identify the benefits Realization entirely in a physical environment 8 Artistic mean A. analysis of famous artistic expressions B. artmaking activity \Box Painting A \Box B \Box $\Box \text{ Theatre play} \qquad A \times B \times$ $\Box \text{ Music} \qquad A \Box B \Box$ L